 - Bring vinegar to a roaring boil and allow to boil for 5-minutes.

-- To test the reduction, pour vinegar into heat-proof measuring cup.
+- To test the reduction, pour vinegar into a heat-proof measuring cup.

 - Allow reduction to cool completely and trail a tablespoon through the reduction, if syrup coats the spoon like honey, then you’ve reached the desired consistency.
 If it’s still too runny, return reduction to heat and bring to a full boil swirling in intervals between boiling points one or two more times.

-- When completely cooled transfer to desired bottle
+- When completely cooled transfer to the desired bottle